GraemeWieden/B00_Protocol/readme.md

 See license.md for more information.

 The B00 protocol is a custom, general purpose protocol for sending sensor data of various data types via RF between Arduinos.
+It can also be used to send sensor data to a Ninja Block using the custom Ninja Block Arduino firmware.

 It's called B00 as it says Boo! to announce itself